RoboSats/robosats/docs/how-to-use.md

 It is best to write it down in paper... but that's a lot of work!!
 Most often it is good enough to simply copy it to clipboard and save it somewhere else. **If your browser crashes, your phone battery dies, or you lose connection during trading, you will need the token to log in again and continue with the trade!**

+### Recovering a robot
+To recover a backed-up token, simply replace the token in the textbox and tap "Generate Robot".
+The site will greet you with "We found your Robot avatar.
+Welcome back!"

 ## Trade

 In RoboSats you can make new orders or take orders made by others.
 To be an _order maker_ simply click on "Create Order" in the homepage.
 To take an order, click on "View Book" so you can explore the orders created by other robots.